Health is wealth. A lot of us sometimes don’t realise the importance of good health, and sometimes, we take it for granted.

 Calcium is a nutrient that all of us need.
 Calcium is important for muscle contraction, transmitting messages through the nerves, bone health, healthy teeth and the release of hormones.
 Yogurt is a great source of calcium and it’s easy to incorporate into your daily diet.

 The contents of yogurt make it rich in calcium, as it is made by fermentation of milk.
-Besides that, yogurt has other minerals and essential vitamins, including riboflavin (vitamin B2), vitamin B12, phosphorus and potassium – all essential for your body.
+Besides that, yogurt has other minerals and essential vitamins, including riboflavin (vitamin B2), vitamin B12, phosphorous and potassium – all essential for your body.
 So if you want your body to be strong, add yogurt into your diet on a daily basis.

 3. Boost immunity